Sebastian Kneipp: Publications

 Kneipp's book My Water Cure was published in 1886 with many subsequent editions, and translated into many languages.
 He also wrote "Thus Shalt Thou Live", "My Will", and The Care of Children in Sickness and in Health.

 Legacy

 Kneipp expanded the definition of health to include a more holistic view which included mental, social, and spiritual aspects.
 Toward the end of his life and after his death, various organizations were created to teach his methods.
 In 1891, he founded Kneipp Bund, an organization that promotes water healing to this day.
 In America, Kneipp Societies were founded, which, under the influence of Benedict Lust, changed their name to Naturopatic Society of America.
 Today there are 600 organizations that are a part of Kneipp Worldwide and there are approximately 1000 members of the International Society of Kneipp Physicians.
 After his death, his treatments became part of mainstream medicine in Germany.

 Archduke Josef dedicated his medical atlas to Kneipp.

 Kneipp's likeness was featured on a stamp.
 His recipe for whole wheat bread, called Kneippbrød, is the most commonly eaten bread in Norway.
+Many towns in Germany have statues to honour Kneipp, including Füssen.